Cameron Ross McIntosh

 Cameron Ross McIntosh (July 7, 1871 – August 8, 1971) was a Canadian politician and newspaper publisher.
 He was born in Dornoch, Ontario, in 1871.
 McIntosh served as a high school principal before his career in the public arena.

 Publishing career

-In 1912, McIntosh acquired the North Battleford News, a Saskatchewan newspaper that had been established several years previously.
-Also in 1912, McIntosh founded the McIntosh Publishing Company and continued as president and publisher until his death in 1971.
-Upon his death, his son Irwin became president and publisher.
+In 1912, McIntosh acquired the North Battleford News, a Saskatchewan newspaper that had been established several years earlier.
+Additionally, in the same year, McIntosh founded the McIntosh Publishing Company and served as its president and publisher until his passing in 1971.
+Following his death, his son Irwin assumed the role of president and publisher.

 Political career

 In 1925, Cameron McIntosh won election to the Parliament of Canada and served in the House of Commons of Canada as a Liberal MP until he was defeated in 1940 by Dorise Nielsen.
 During his fifteen-year tenure in government, McIntosh served as chairman of the Industry and International Relations Standing Committee and towards the end of his parliamentary career was adviser to Canada's delegates to the International Labor Conference in Geneva.